 Partially or wholly liable for what happened, and we will file a claim against all liable parties to get the maximum compensation available.
 Our nationally acclaimed attorneys have many notable successes with difficult cases.

 If you or a loved one was injured at a pool, contact Leventhal Puga Braley P.C. at (877) 433-3906 to set up a no-cost consultation and explore your legal rights.
-We handle cases throughout the United States.
+We handle personal injury and premises liability cases throughout the United States.
 There are time limits to file a claim after any injury, so the sooner you talk to us, the better.